kai-feinberg/Mainnet-Scout-Protocol/README.md

   * is compatible with any ERC20 token on the Ethereum network

  * Integrates seamelessly with metamask

- * Entirely peer to peer
-  * Contracts never have control of users tokens

  * Free to use